SaadOjo/infraredTransmitter/README.md

 # infraredTransmitter Library
-A simple library to transmit a simplified version of the IR remote protocol
+**A simple library to transmit a simplified version of the IR remote protocol**

+## Use case scenario
 The Library is intended to be used in time critical systems where the programmer can not afford to lock hardware resources.
-An example of such a system can be a realtime controller used in drones where basic commands signals need to be identified.
+For example the simple protocol will allow the use of a single microcontroller for realtime controllers.
+A feedback controller in a drone can be simultaneously used to identify basic commands signals.

-The Library is expected to be used with the related **infraredReceiver** library.
+Please note that this Library is expected to be used with the related **infraredReceiver** library which is designed to handle the signal detection of the transmitted signal.

 Since this library utilises the timer 1 of the arduino UNO the transmitter can only be attached to digital pin 9 and 10, for this reason, Initialise the transmitter with argument 9 or 10.